pvginkel/PdfiumViewer/README.markdown

 to get to a project you can open in Visual Studio, you need to follow the steps at https://code.google.com/p/pdfium/wiki/Build.

-A few minor additions to this:

-* You need Python version 2.
-Version 3 won't work;

-* The `build\gyp_pdfium` command is a Python script.
+One addition to the instructions on the website is that the `build\gyp_pdfium` command is a Python script.
 To execute this, execute `python build\gyp_pdfium`.
+Also, one of the projects require the Python executable to be in the `PATH`. `depot_tools` has a Python which can be used for this.

 After this, you can open the `all.sln` solution from the `build` directory.
 The project is configured to create static libraries.
 However, we need a dynamic library for PdfiumViewer.